 Bean Climbing 'Blue Lake'

 'Climbing Blue Lake' is a stringless, round, tender, dark green bean 15 cm long with exceptional eating qualities; it also freezes well.
-It is very productive; generally climbing beans produce over a long period than bush beans.
-‘Blue Lake’ also copes well with summer heat.
+It is very productive; generally climbing beans produce over a longer period than bush beans.
+'Blue Lake' also copes well with summer heat.
 Days to harvest: 55 - 70.